zpaolo11x/Arcadeflow-AM-Theme/README.md

 - resize the snaps to 640x480
 - crop a 480x480 central portion
-- resize to 64x64
-- apply 5 gaussian blurs 13x13 pixels wide
-- resize to 128x128
+- resize to 32x32
-- apply 5 gaussian blurs 13x13 pixels wide
+- apply 1 gaussian blurs 9x9 pixels wide

 This results in a very smooth yet fast to load blurred background.
 I prepared some xnview scripts you can use for the conversion.